 2. Establish a Good Rapport with Your Secretary

 Despite some of my rumblings in earlier columns (which I hope my secretary has never read—though judging by her work performance, I don’t think she reads so well anyway.
 HA!
 Kidding, Nancy!), your secretary is your very best line of defense in this world.
 As the fielder of all your phone calls, she can really nail you to the cross if she feels like it.

 If you want to be left alone, you need to be tight enough with your secretary to be able to get her to lie for you.
 And I’m not just talking about lying to partners at your firm.
 I’m talking about lying to life partners.
 “No, Matt is on an all-night conference call, but he was just telling everyone here how much he misses you!”
 Nice work, Nancy!
 I better get you another Starbucks gift card.
 Even though bonuses are down, take care of her at the end of the year.
 She can make or break you.

 3. Don’t Treat First-Years as Equals

-Even if you like them and drink beers with them and occasionally hit up strip clubs with them, at the end of the day, you need to keep pushing the shit downhill.
-You don’t want to be in a situation where some first-year is questioning why he has to work on a Friday night while you’re getting lap dances.
+Even if you like them and drink beers with them and occasionally hit up clubs with them, at the end of the day, you need to keep pushing the shit downhill.
+You don’t want to be in a situation where some first-year is questioning why he has to work on a Friday night while you’re eating steak.
 So set him straight early and keep your boundaries—but occasionally throw him a bone and buy him a nice dinner or scotch on your own dime.
 Let him think you appreciate his efforts.
 It will go a long way when he’s covering your ass because you’re nursing a hangover and neglecting to make sure the closing is going smoothly.

+4. Put a Whiteboard Up in Your Office